10 Hot Stocks Young Investors Bought as Coronavirus Hit

 In other words, young investors went on a shopping spree in March for coronavirus stocks.

-That makes complete sense.
-The novel coronavirus outbreak, while a big deal today, is temporary.
-It will pass.
-When it does, stocks will bounce back, and continue on their multi-century trend higher.
-That’s just how things work.

-Indeed, young investors who bought the dip in March have scored huge gains.
-The S&P 500 is up 40% from its March lows — and many of the hot stocks young investors bought in March are up far more than that.
+The S&P 500 is up more than 45% from its March lows — marking its biggest rally ever — and many of the hot stocks that young investors bought in March are up far, far more than that.

 With that in mind, let’s take a deeper look at the specific individual stocks that young investors bought big in March.
 Those in-demand, hot stocks include: